BEFORE YOU GO...

 Requirements for Each KYC Procedure

 The documents required from each end user for a KYC verification depends on the company availing the KYC services.
 Each company has its own requirements of customer compliance and verification of its users.
 However, certain standard documents are used by most businesses to verify their users.
-These documents include ID cards, passports, driver’s licences and credit/debit cards.
+These documents include ID cards, passports, driver’s licenses and credit/debit cards.
 The company can choose to provide different options for verification for its users or set a standard document through which the person can be verified.

 Documents for address verification include, but are not limited to, utility bills, bank statements, tax bills, rent agreement, employer letter, insurance agreement and other standard ID documents.
 The AML checks require the full name and date of birth of an individual that can be extracted – or entered – during the KYC process.
 Whereas, video KYC requires the remote presence of an individual.